Dr William Crotch (Norwich 1775 – Taunton 1847)

 Watercolour on laid paper

-Inscribed in the artist’s hand (on the back of the image)
+Inscribed in the artist’s hand and signed (on the back of the image)

 16.8 cm x 41.1 cm

 This striking image, which could almost be a set design from a 20th Century psychological thriller, is an unusual early 19th Century topographical painting.
 Crotch has recorded the scene near one of the quarries in the village of Headington (situated on a hill just northeast of Oxford).
 Corallian limestone (also known as Coral Rag, Headington Hardstone or Freestone) had been excavated from this location as long ago as the 11th century and had been used in the building of many of England’s most famous landmarks (including numerous Oxford Colleges, Windsor Castle and Eton College Chapel).
 Over the centuries thousands of tonnes of stone were quarried and extracted and the topography of Headington was fundamentally altered.
 By the 1800's much of the premium, workable stone had been used, leaving Headington as an extraordinarily stark landscape: a rabbit warren of hollows, stone pits and waste heaps with ancient, bleak and isolated quarrymens' cottages overlooking former workings.
 During the course of the imminent Industrial Revolution Headington, which had been connected to Oxford by a single muddy track which led out to the network of pits, was subsumed within the Oxford suburbs.